TheThingsIndustries/lorawan-stack-docs/doc/content/devices/models/lilygo-lora32/index.md

 Our device is registered with {{% tts %}}, but it still needs the correct info in order to connect.

 Go back to your Arduino IDE, and go to the `config.h` file.
-There you should see:
+There you should see the following:
 ```
 // the Device EUI & two keys can be generated on the TTN console
 #ifndef RADIOLIB_LORAWAN_DEV_EUI   // Replace with your Device EUI